 Applicant's No new streets or roads are proposed with this land use application.
-Ridgebrook Road Facts and Suncrest Road will continue to meet street width requirements.
-Findings:
+Ridgebrook Road and Suncrest Road will continue to meet street width requirements.

-- body shall consider The decision-making the City Engineer's recommendations on the desired right-of-way width, pavement width and street geometry of the various street types within the subdivision after consideration by the City Engineer of the following criteria:
+- 4. The decision-making body shall consider the City Engineer's recommendations on the desired right-of-way width, pavement width and street geometry of the various street types within the subdivision after consideration by the City Engineer of the following criteria:

 - a.
 The type of road as set forth in the Transportation Master Plan.

 - b.
 The anticipated traffic generation.

 - c.
 On-street parking requirements.

 - d.
 Sidewalk and bikeway requirements.

 - e.
 Requirements for placement of utilities.

 - f.
 Street lighting.

 - g.
 Drainage and slope impacts.

 - h.
 Street trees.

 - i.
 Planting and landscape areas.

 - j.
 Existing and future driveway grades

 - k.
 Street geometry.

 - I. Street furniture needs, hydrants.

-Applicant's The pre-application conference notes do not identify the need for any further Facts and improvements along Suncrest and Ridgebrook drives.
-Findings:
+The pre-application conference notes do not identify the need for any further improvements along Suncrest and Ridgebrook drives.

 - 5. Additionally, when determining appropriate street width, the decision-making body shall consider the following criteria: - a.
 When a local street is the only street serving a residential area and is expected to carry more than the normal local street traffic load, the designs with two travel and one parking lane are appropriate. - b.
-Streets intended to serve as signed but unstriped bike routes should have the travel lane widened by two feet. - c.
-Collectors should have two travel lanes and may accommodate some parking.
+Streets intended to serve as signed but unstriped bike routes should have the travel lane widened by two feet. - Collectors should have two travel lanes and may accommodate some parking.
 Bike routes are appropriate. - d.
 Arterials should have two travel lanes.
 On-street parking is not allowed unless part of a Street Master Plan.
 Bike lanes are required as directed by the Parks Master Plan and Transportation Master Plan.

-Applicant'sThe proposed development will result in two new homes taking access to Ridgebrook Facts andDrive via two access points, no more than a normal Local Street traffic load.
-No arterials are adjacent to this proposal.
+The proposed development will result in three new homes taking access to Ridgebrook

+Facts and Drive via three access points, no more than a normal Local Street traffic load.
+No

+Findings: arterials are adjacent to this proposal.